nextbreakpoint/flink-k8s-toolbox/README.md

 ## Control interface

-The operator exposes a REST control interface on port 4444 by default.
+The operator exposes a control interface though a REST API on port 4444 by default.

-The control interface provides information like status, details and metrics, and it allows to submit commands which can be understood by the operator.
+The control interface can be used to fetch status, details and metrics and to submit commands which can be understood by the operator and supervisor.

-These endpoints support GET requests:
+The following endpoints support GET requests:

     http://localhost:4444/clusters
     http://localhost:4444/cluster/<name>/status